Puppet-Finland/puppet-puppetmaster/README.md

 This repository makes heavy use of Vagrant and Virtualbox for testing.
 You will need to use a fairly up-to-date Vagrant or you will run into networking issue with the Ubuntu boxes.
 We recommend using Vagrant 2.1.5 or later.

+It is possible to run installer at the end of provisioning like this:

+    RUN_INSTALLER=true vagrant up puppetserver-bionic

+The end result should be a working puppetserver.
+Currently this testing is limited to one hardcoded scenario and settings.

 ## Creating deb/rpm packages

 Creating Debian and RPM packages is straightforward with the Debian 9 -based packager VM: